dodid/minitrade/README.md

 [![PyPI downloads](https://img.shields.io/pypi/dm/minitrade.svg?color=skyblue)](https://pypi.org/project/minitrade)

-# Minitrade
+# Minitrade - Simplifying Personal Trading

-**Minitrade** is a personal trading system that supports both strategy backtesting and automated order execution.
-It builds on top of [Backtesting.py](https://github.com/kernc/backtesting.py), and provides enhanced features such as:
+**Minitrade** is a personal trading system that combines strategy backtesting and automated order execution.
+Leveraging the power of [Backtesting.py](https://github.com/kernc/backtesting.py), Minitrade offers an array of enhanced features:

-- **Multi-asset rebalancing strategy backtest**
+- **Multi-asset rebalancing strategy backtest**: Explore and optimize your trading strategies across various assets.
-- Automated strategy execution and order submission
+- Automated strategy execution and order submission: Seamlessly execute your trading strategies and submit orders automatically.
-- Web-based management UI
+- Web-based management UI: Access a user-friendly web interface to manage and monitor your trading activities.
-- Notification and control on mobile
+- Streamlined mobile notifications and control: Stay informed and in control with mobile notifications for important trading events.

-With Minitrade, you can set up a private and fully automated stock trading system for as low as $5/mo.
+With Minitrade, setting up your private and fully automated stock trading system is easy and affordable.

 ## Installation

     $ pip install minitrade
     $ minitrade init

-Minitrade requires `python=3.10.*`.
-Check out [Installation](https://dodid.github.io/minitrade/install/) for more details.
+Minitrade requires `python >= 3.10`.
+For detailed installation instructions, refer to the [Installation](https://dodid.github.io/minitrade/install/) section on the website.

 ## Usage